Overall discussion question:

 This LibGuide supports a sequence of lessons on Income, Wealth and Poverty.
-During this period you will be exploring microeconomic causes of inequality through articles on:
+During this period you will be exploring the topic through articles on:

 You have been provided with a variety of sources from different sides of the political spectrum and may wish to locate some additional sources yourself, using the hints and tips given on these pages.
 As you read the sources you should use the Investigative Journal to make notes, and then use these to complete your Key Ideas sheet in preparation for the discussion.
 You can find electronic copies of both of these resources (and a Glossary sheet that you may also choose to use) in the Notemaking and summarising resources box on the right hand side of every page of this guide.